fenago/learn-java-12-programming/lab_guide/Quiz_7.md

 1. What is the Java Class Library?
 Select all that apply:
-    a.
-Collection of compiled classes.
+    1. Collection of compiled classes.
-    b.
-Packages that come with Java installation.
+    2. Packages that come with Java installation.
-    c.
-A [.jar] file that Maven adds to the classpath automatically.
+    3. A [.jar] file that Maven adds to the classpath automatically.
-    d.
-Any library written in Java.
+    4. Any library written in Java.

 2. What is the Java external library?
 Select all that apply:

--   a.
-A [.jar] file that is not included with Java installation.
+    1. A [.jar] file that is not included with Java installation.
-    b.
-A [.jar] file that has to be added as a dependency in [pom.xml] before it can be used.
+    2. A [.jar] file that has to be added as a dependency in [pom.xml] before it can be used.
-    c.
-Classes not written by the authors of JVM.
+    3. Classes not written by the authors of JVM.
-    d.
-Classes that do not belong to JCL.
+    4. Classes that do not belong to JCL.

 3. What is the functionality included in the [java.lang] package?
     Select all that apply:

--   a.
-It is the only package that contains Java language implementation.
+    1. It is the only package that contains Java language implementation.
-    b.
-It contains the most often used classes of JCL.
+    2. It contains the most often used classes of JCL.
-    c.
-It contains the [Object] class that is the base class for any Java class.
+    3. It contains the [Object] class that is the base class for any Java class.
-    d.
-It contains all types listed in the Java Language Specification.
+    4. It contains all types listed in the Java Language Specification.

 4. What is the functionality included in the [java.util] package?
     Select all that apply:

--   a.
-All implementations of Java collection interfaces
+    1. All implementations of Java collection interfaces
-    b.
-All interfaces of the Java collections framework
+    2. All interfaces of the Java collections framework
-    c.
-All utilities of JCL
+    3. All utilities of JCL
-    d.
-Classes [Arrays], [Objects], [Properties]
+    4. Classes [Arrays], [Objects], [Properties]

 5. What is the functionality included in the [java.time] package?
     Select all that apply:

--   a.
-Classes that manage date.
+    1. Classes that manage date.
-    b.
-It is the only package that manages time.
+    2. It is the only package that manages time.
-    c.
-Classes that represent date and time.
+    3. Classes that represent date and time.
-    d.
-It is the only package that manages date.
+    4. It is the only package that manages date.

 6. What is the functionality included in the [java.io] package?
     Select all that apply:

--   a.
-Processing of streams of binary data
+    1. Processing of streams of binary data
-    b.
-Processing of streams of characters
+    2. Processing of streams of characters
-    c.
-Processing of streams of bytes
+    3. Processing of streams of bytes
-    d.
-Processing of streams of numbers
+    4. Processing of streams of numbers

 7. What is the functionality included in the [java.sql] package?
     Select all that apply:

--   a.
-Supports database connection pooling
+    1. Supports database connection pooling
-    b.
-Supports database statement execution
+    2. Supports database statement execution
-    c.
-Provides the capability to read/write data from/to a database
+    3. Provides the capability to read/write data from/to a database
-    d.
-Supports database transactions
+    4. Supports database transactions

 8. What is the functionality included in the [java.net] package?
     Select all that apply:

--   a.
-Supports .NET programming
+    1. Supports .NET programming
-    b.
-Supports sockets communication
+    2. Supports sockets communication
-    c.
-Supports URL-based communication
+    3. Supports URL-based communication
-    d.
-Supports RMI-based communication
+    4. Supports RMI-based communication

 9. What is the functionality included in the [java.math] package?
     Select all that apply:

--   a.
-Supports minimum and maximum calculations
+    1. Supports minimum and maximum calculations
-    b.
-Supports big numbers
+    2. Supports big numbers
-    c.
-Supports logarithms
+    3. Supports logarithms
-    d.
-Supports square root calculations
+    4. Supports square root calculations

 10. What is the functionality included in the [javafx] package?
     Select all that apply:

--   a.
-Supports fax-message sending
+    1. Supports fax-message sending
-    b.
-Supports fax-message receiving
+    2. Supports fax-message receiving
-    c.
-Supports graphic user interface programming
+    3. Supports graphic user interface programming
-    d.
-Supports animation
+    4. Supports animation

 11. What is the functionality included in the [org.junit] package?
     Select all that apply:

--   a.
-Supports testing of Java classes
+    1. Supports testing of Java classes
-    b.
-Supports Java units of measure
+    2. Supports Java units of measure
-    c.
-Supports unit testing
+    3. Supports unit testing
-    d.
-Supports organizational unity
+    4. Supports organizational unity

 12. What is the functionality included in the [org.mockito] package?
 Select all that apply:

--   a.
-Supports Mockito protocol
+    1. Supports Mockito protocol
-    b.
-Allows simulating a method behavior
+    2. Allows simulating a method behavior
-    c.
-Supports a static method simulation
+    3. Supports a static method simulation
-    d.
-Generates objects that behave like third-party classes
+    4. Generates objects that behave like third-party classes

 13. What is the functionality included in the [org.apache.log4j] package?
 Select all that apply:

--   a.
-Supports writing messages to a file
+    1. Supports writing messages to a file
-    b.
-Supports reading messages from a file
+    2. Supports reading messages from a file
-    c.
-Supports the LOG4 protocol for Java
+    3. Supports the LOG4 protocol for Java
-    d.
-Supports control of the number and size of log files
+    4. Supports control of the number and size of log files

 14. What is the functionality included in the [org.apache.commons.lang3] package?
 Select all that apply:

--   a.
-Supports Java language version 3
+    1. Supports Java language version 3
-    b.
-Complements the [java.lang] classes
+    2. Complements the [java.lang] classes
-    c.
-Contains the [ArrayUtils], [ObjectUtils],
+    3. Contains the [ArrayUtils], [ObjectUtils], [StringUtils] classes
-        [StringUtils] classes
-    d.
-Contains the [SystemUtils] class
+    4. Contains the [SystemUtils] class

 15. What is the functionality included in the [org.apache.commons.collections4] package?
 Select all that
     apply:

--   a.
-Various implementations of Java collections framework interfaces
+    1. Various implementations of Java collections framework interfaces
-    b.
-Various utilities for Java collections framework implementations
+    2. Various utilities for Java collections framework implementations
-    c.
-The [Vault] interface and its implementations
+    3. The [Vault] interface and its implementations
-    d.
-Contains the [CollectionUtils] class
+    4. Contains the [CollectionUtils] class

 16. What is the functionality included in the [org.apache.commons.codec.binary] package?
 Select all that
     apply:

--   a.
-Supports sending binary data across the network
+    1. Supports sending binary data across the network
-    b.
-Allows encoding and decoding of data
+    2. Allows encoding and decoding of data
-    c.
-Supports data encryption
+    3. Supports data encryption
-    d.
-Contains the [StringUtils] class
+    4. Contains the [StringUtils] class